Insider Peek Into Las Vegas Pool Parties

 Top-billed DJs in EDM (Electronic Dance Music) often provide the soundtrack to these non stop parties.
 First time visitors should know that EDM/House is the music of choice at most pool parties.

-Select dayclubs have “resident DJs,” meaning the DJs take up a weekly residence in Las Vegas and perform at the club on a regular basis.
+Select dayclubs have “resident DJs,” meaning the DJs take up a weekly residency in Las Vegas and perform at the club on a regular basis.
 Below are some of the top resident artists at select dayclubs:

 - Wet Republic – Calvin Harris, Martin Garrix, Tiesto, and Zedd